MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 === jemalloc

 jemalloc is a memory allocator designed originally for the FreeBSD operation system @freebsd to make better use of multiprocessor architectures.
 The core concept behind jemallocs implementation are arenas which is a memory pool for specific threads.
-Since each thread gets its own arena it improves multiprocessor utilization by reducing contention between processors.
+Since each thread gets its own arena it improves multiprocessor utilisation by reducing contention between processors.
 Each arena is further divided into bins, runs and chunks.
 - bins are used for small object allocations.
 - runs are used for medium object allocations.
 - chunks are used for large object allocations. jemalloc further makes use of thread-local caching to improve performance.
-Small objects make use of bitmaps and specialized operations to efficiently know when blocks in a bin are free @evans2006scalable.
+Small objects make use of bitmaps and specialised operations to efficiently know when blocks in a bin are free @evans2006scalable.

 === TCMalloc

 TCMalloc (Thread-Caching Malloc) is a memory allocator developed by Google.
-It is designed to optimize memory allocation and deallocation, particularly in multi-threaded applications.
+It is designed to optimise memory allocation and deallocation, particularly in multi-threaded applications.
 TCMalloc aims to achieve the following goals:

 - Fast, uncontended allocation and deallocation for most objects.
 - Flexible use of memory.